Are you looking to start a podcast? Alas, you’re in the right place.

 3. Sell Your Products and Services

-Using a podcast is an effective way to sell your products with 54% of podcast listeners are more likely to consider buying an advertised product.
+Using a podcast is an effective way to sell your products with 54% of podcast listeners being more likely to consider buying an advertised product.

 Starting a podcast isn’t just a means to an income but a way to market yourself and your business to get clients, boost sales, and increase conversion rate.

 Several podcasters don’t generate direct income from their podcasts.
 Rather, they use their platform to get visibility, build relationships, network, and a portfolio to further their career path.

 Hence, podcasting is a traffic-driving tool to reach a new audience, improve your brand awareness, and influence.

 You can also sell your merchandise.
 It could be products, courses, books, T-shirts with print-on-demand websites like TeePublic, or any other items that your listeners would buy.

 This is more of an indirect monetization method to help you diversify your income sources.